n3wt0n/BlogPosts/030 - Develop a Serverless Integration Platform for the Enterprise.md

 Although this is an almost perfect EIP (at least it is for us), there are some small notes and gotchas worth sharing.

 - Azure Functions in Consumption mode doesn't support VNet integration
-  - You need to use other hosting plans (i.e. Premium, Dedicated, etc) if you want to connect to on-prem
+  - You need to use other hosting plans (i.e. Premium, Dedicated, etc.) if you want to connect to on-prem
 - CI/CD for LogicApps is not exactly fun
   - LogicApp workflow definition language must be manually parametrized
   - Then ARM Template can be grabbed, but